BoothGroup/Vayesta/docs/source/tutorials/tutorials.rst

 Tutorials
 =========

-Collection of examples showing how to perform calculations with Vayesta_.
-In the following pages, we will present the different capabilities that Vayesta_ is able to perform the corresponding calculations:
+Collection of examples showing how to perform calculations with Vayesta.
+In the following pages, we will present the different capabilities that Vayesta is able to perform the corresponding calculations:

-Vayesta
-^^^^^^^^

 .. toctree::
    :hidden:

 .. toctree::
    :maxdepth: 3